opencodeiiita/Collaborative-Web-2022/README.md

 - Run the project using npm start.
 This will start the application and should display a message in the terminal indicating that the server is running.

-- Open a web browser and navigate to http://localhost:3000 to view the application.
+- Control click on the link which the terminal will provide you to view your site.

 ## Guidelines and Best practices